quicbit-js/qb-standard/doc/recommended-style.md

   ```

   **Why?**
-  While 2 spaces might work for many developers, it can be a harder on the eyes
-  for some and it is an outlier when compared with popular format in languages
-  like Python and C.  Where possible, qb-standard favors more similarity
+  Two spaces is a bit under the number it takes to make code blocks "pop" out
+  noticeably which puts the reader at a slight disadvantage discerning
+  code blocks.
+  More importantly for quicbit, we find it beneficial
+  to when libraries are similar as we manage them across
-  with languages like Python, Java and C.  4 spaces is a fair balance between
+  languages.
+Four spaces is the good balance between
-  Linux kernel's 8 spaces requirement and js standard's 2 spaces.
+  Linux kernel's eight spaces requirement and js standard's two spaces - and
+  it fits well with Python PEP-8, Java, and most C that we find.

-  But remember, as with all *recommended* rules, it can be broken if the author feels a
+  However, as with all *recommended* rules, we feel this rule can be broken if
-  particular indentation is important for a particular part of the code.
+  an author or project leader feels a particular indentation is important for a
+  particular module, project, or file.
+Any
+  modern editor can adjust code to a desired indentation, and so a 100% tested
+  well-written module shouldn't be shunned because it has a particular
+  indentation level.

-  **Wouldn't tabs solve some of these problems?**  Well, yes, but having two types of whitespace
+  **Wouldn't tabs solve some of these problems?**  Well, yes, but having adjustable
-  creates other problems.
+  whitespace creates other problems.
 The benefit of being able to change indentation
   per one's preference isn't worth the hassle that can come
   from different users seeing different alignment, nice though that ability is!